zod3vv/zukME/README.md

         ├── prayer_flicker.lua
         └── timer.lua
 ```
+3. Make sure cache loading is enabled in the `settings.json` file for ME.

 # Before your first run
 1. You will need to edit the `setup.lua` file to match your gear and consumables: